Threshold Philanthropy

 Going on sabbatical

-As of June 2023, Threshold Philanthropy is taking an integration sabbatical — a period of rest for the entire organization — and will be on break through the rest of 2023 in order to reflect, recharge, and restore.
+From June 2023 to December 2023, Threshold Philanthropy took an integration sabbatical — a period of rest for the entire organization — and was on break in order to reflect, recharge, and restore.
 Philanthropy rarely takes the time to reflect and integrate what we’ve learned, oftentimes perpetuating unintended consequences and outdated thinking.
 Taking a break and truly interrogating our approach is a revolutionary act in our sector.